What is the best backup solution for your business?

 Backup is essential for modern business but with so many different methods available how can you pick the one that is best for you?

 There are a few important variables to consider including how much data you have, how sensitive the data is and to what extent you can still function as a business without it.

 How much data you need to backup and the combination of total data and daily generated data will have a significant impact on your decision.
 Although physical disks are getting larger in capacity and cheaper, if you have a lot of data (read, tens of terabytes – not gigabytes!) then an on-site backup server (especially if you are keeping previous versions of files) might not be the most feasible or cost-effective solution.
 This is where cloud solutions really excel – almost unlimited storage capacities at tiny prices.

 Storage is cheap, but time is not.
 An important and often overlooked factor is fast your internet connection is and how long it takes to backup the data you generate each day and how long it would take to download all of your data from the cloud in a disaster situation.
 If you have a super-fast leased line this they might not be a problem, but if you are sharing a building’s internet connection or have a slow transfer speed then this could be a major problem.

 How sensitive is your data?

-Amazon, Microsoft, Google and all of the other big names spend a lot on security to ensure that your data is safe however it is still stored nu-encrypted in a public data-center.
-An on-site backup server gives you full, secure access to your files and data but there are also other options out there; cloud backup and storage services tuned specifically for privacy with 100% data encryption and private, UK servers with 100% network uptime and 1 hour hardware replacement SLA’s.
+Amazon, Microsoft, Google and all of the other big names spend a lot on security to ensure that your data is safe however it is still stored nu-encrypted in a public data-centre.
+An on-site backup server gives you full, secure access to your files and data but there are also other options out there; cloud backup and storage services tuned specifically for privacy with 100% data encryption and private, UK servers with 100% network uptime and 1-hour hardware replacement SLA’s.

 Monitoring and Testing